 First up is Rudolf Pesch, Das Markusevangelium: Teil 2, Einleitung und Kommentar zu Kap.
-8,27 – 16,20 (HTKNT; Freiburg: Herder, 1977) pp 1-25 and “The Gospel in Jerusalem: Mark 14:12-26 as the Oldest Tradition of the Early Church,” pages 106-148 in The Gospel and the Gospels (edited by Peter Stuhlmacher; Grand Rapids: Eerdmans, 1991).
-Pesch discerns an extended, interconnected narrative source beginning at 8:27 -33 (Peter’s messianic confession) and consisting of 9:2-13, 30-35; 10:1, 32-34, 46-52; 11:1-23, 27-33; 12:1-12, 13-17, 34c, 35-37, 41-44; 13:1-2; 14:1-16:8 in an organized outline of 13 parts with 3 subsections each (see his outline charted out in his commentary on pp 15-16).
-It would be a much longer post to scrutinize the details of each individual judgment in weeding out tradition and redaction and Pesch exibits the thoroughness characteristic of German scholarship, but since reading C. Clifton Black on redaction criticism I find myself more skeptical not that Mark used sources but about how much we can know their precise nature/extent and ability to distinguish Mark’s editorial hand (as opposed to the redactional work of Matthew/Luke when we can observe how they treat their source Mark).
-Anyways, he locates the source in Jerusalem (familiarity with topography of Jerusalem & surrounding areas, named individuals in the Jerusalem church, the Semitisms and knowledge of Hebrew Bible [15:34]) and dates it pre-37 CE based on Paul’s knowledge of the Supper in its narrative context in 1 Cor 11:23-25 and the fact that the high priest is not named (contra Matt 26:3, 57; Lk 3:2) presupposes familiarity with him and that he may be the current high priest at the time of the Passion Narrative (he later adds the familiarity by naming Pilate but without including the title ἡγεμών [govenor], cf. Matt 27:2, 11; Lk 3:3).
+8,27 – 16,20 (HTKNT; Freiburg: Herder, 1977), 1-25 and “The Gospel in Jerusalem: Mark 14:12-26 as the Oldest Tradition of the Early Church” in The Gospel and the Gospels (ed.
+Peter Stuhlmacher; Grand Rapids: Eerdmans, 1991), 106-148.
+He discerns an extended, interconnected source beginning at 8:27 -33 (Peter’s confession) and consisting of 9:2-13, 30-35; 10:1, 32-34, 46-52; 11:1-23, 27-33; 12:1-12, 13-17, 34c, 35-37, 41-44; 13:1-2; 14:1-16:8 in an organized outline of thirteen parts with three subsections each (see his outline charted in Markusevangelium, 15-6).
+The Last Supper as a Passover meal from the sacrifice of the lamb and preparation of the meal (14:12-6) to singing the Hallel Psalms (14:26) was integrated in the pre-Markan Passion Narrative (“Gospel in Jerusalem,” 117-39).
+He locates the source in Jerusalem based on its familiarity with topography of Jerusalem and surrounding areas, the named individuals in the Jerusalem church, the Semitisms, and the knowledge of the Hebrew Bible (15:34).
+He dates it pre-37 CE because Paul has knowledge of the Supper in its narrative context (1 Cor 11:23-5) and the fact that the high priest is not named (contra Matt 26:3, 57; Luke 3:2) presupposes familiarity with him; he may even be the current high priest at the time of writing.
+He adds how Mark treats Pilate with the same familiarity by not including the title governor (contra Matt 27:2, 11; Luke 3:3).